RedHatSatellite/sat6_scripts/README.md

-  -n, --nosync          Do not trigger a sync after extracting content -r, --remove          Remove input files after import has completed -l, --last            Show the last successfully completed import date
+  -n, --nosync          Do not trigger a sync after extracting content -r, --remove          Remove input files after import has completed -l, --last            Show the last successfully completed import date -L, --list            List all successfully completed imports -c, --count           Display all package counts after import -f, --force           Force import of data if it has previously been done
 ```

 ### Examples